Federal Operating Permits

-Title V Application FormsTitle V Application InstructionsForm A Stationary Source SummaryForm B Total Stationary Source EmissionsForm C Combustion Emission UnitForm D Coating Solvent Emission UnitForm E Organic Liquid StorageForm F General Emissions UnitForm G Emissions Control UnitForm H Exempt EquipmentForm I Compliance PlanForm J Compliance Plan CertificationForm K Certification ReportForm L Deviation ReportForm M Certification StatementForm N Permit ShieldForm 400-General Application Fee Determination Sheet
+Title V Application FormsTitle V Application InstructionsForm A Stationary Source SummaryForm B Total Stationary Source EmissionsForm C Combustion Emission UnitForm D Coating Solvent Emission UnitForm E Organic Liquid StorageForm F General Emissions UnitForm G Emissions Control UnitForm H Exempt EquipmentForm I Compliance PlanForm J Compliance Plan CertificationForm K Certification ReportForm L Deviation ReportForm M Certification StatementForm N Permit ShieldForm 400 - Fee Determination Sheet (effective July 1, 2023)

-Synthetic Minor Operating Permit (SMOP)Synthetic Minor Operating Permit ApplicationForm 400-General Application Fee Determination Sheet
+Synthetic Minor Operating Permit (SMOP)Synthetic Minor Operating Permit ApplicationForm 400 - Fee Determination Sheet